Behind the Impact - Joel Bird

 What motivated you to pursue a career in this field, and how did you get started in your current role?

-In my 20’s I lived in Rwanda and helped create sports tournaments for youth communities in a refugee camp.
-However when my time in Rwanda ended, the program ended too, as the funding had come through me.
-That experience has driven a lot of my work over the last 15 or so years; focusing on what we need to think deeply about and how we operate and fund impact programs so that they can be sustainable.
+In my 20’s I lived in Rwanda and helped create some sports tournaments for youth in a refugee camp.
+But when my time in Rwanda ended, the program ended as well because the funding had been through me.
+That experience has driven a lot of my work over the last 15 or so years, focusing on that we need to think deeply about how we operate and fund impact programs so that they can be sustainable.
 That doesn’t mean everything is an enterprise, but that we think of the right program to deliver the right impact, and from there, the right capital.

 What do you think are the biggest challenges facing your team or industry right now?